alvaro-crespo/web_crawler/README.md

 - Normalization:
     - resolves relative paths against base URL.
     - remove fragments to avoid duplicate visits.
-    - lower-cases the hostaname.
+    - lower-cases the hostname.
 - Filtering:
     - only allows URLs on the same domain as the starting URL.
     - only allows `http` and `https` schemes.
     - only allows `.html` or `.php` file types.

 ### Crawl strategy
-- Uses a queue BFS (breath first search):
+- Uses a BFS queue:
     - first discovered URLs are processed first.
     - gives more even coverage across the site rather than going deep down a path.
 - Uses a set for visited duplication checks `O(1)`.